Want your children to memorize Scripture? Check out these strategies for memorizing, along with 35 power-packed memory verses for kids!

 It’s no surprise that many Christian parents jump to teach their kids Bible memory verses from a very young age.
 I certainly did.
 I wanted my kids to know as much of the Bible as possible.

 Um, until I realized that googling “easy Bible verses for kids” was probably going to leave us feeling empty.
-I mean we all know the kid who memorized “Jesus wept” because it was the shortest verse in the Bible, right?
+I mean we all know the kid who memorized “Jesus wept” because it’s the shortest verse in the Bible, right?

 When it comes to Scripture for kids, let’s be a little more intentional.
 Easy Bible verses are great, but what we really want is Bible memory verses that will help our kids GROW in faith as they walk in God’s truth.